AmaniTechnologiesLtd/React_Native_SDK/README.md

 ### How to acquire token

-On the server-side, you need to log in with your credentials and get a token for next steps.
+On the server-side, you need to log in with your credentials and get a token for the next steps.
 This token should be used only on server-side requests not used on SDK itself.

 ```bash
 curl --location --request POST 'https://tr.amani.ai/api/v1/user/login/' \